tobeva/tobeva.com/content/about/current/napari/_index.md

 Read [my blog post](/blog/2020/08/02/open-source/) on how it has been working on open source as opposed to proprietary commercial software.

-Because the project is open source I can link to some documents I and pull requests that I've done for the project so far:
+Because the project is open source I can share some documents, pull requests and videos I've done for the project.

 **Documents:**
 * [Performance Backgrounder and Philosophy](https://napari.org/docs/explanations/performance.html)